wkranti/KraGstrob/_posts/2018-6-9-Generating JSON from alignment.md

        Result can be viewed in above gist.

-Usually I recommend using Linux release , as when building from source would let you to error such as 'fstcompile' not found this file is included in Linux Release .And some errors are included in
+Usually I recommend using Linux release(This is method I followed) , as when building from source would lead you to error such as 'fstcompile' not found this file is included in Linux Release .And some errors are included in
 [common errors post](https://wkranti.github.io/kragstrob/2018/05/18/Common-Errors/)